lsst-ts/ts_salobj/doc/salobj_cscs.rst

       See `topics.ReadTopic.allow_multiple_callbacks` for details and limitations of this attribute.
     * If a ``do_<name>`` method must perform slow synchronous operations, such as CPU-heavy tasks or blocking I/O, make the method asynchronous and call the synchronous operation in a thread using the ``run_in_executor`` method of the event loop.
     * ``do_`` is a reserved prefix: all ``do_<name>`` attributes must match a command name and must be callable.
-    * It is strongly discouraged to allow modifying configuration in any way other than the ``start`` command, because that makes it difficult to reproduce the current configuration and determine how it got that way.
+    * It is strongly discouraged to implement the ``setValue`` command or otherwise allow modifying configuration in any way other than the ``start`` command, because that makes it difficult to reproduce the current configuration and determine how it got that way.
+      However, if your CSC does allow this, then you are responsible for ouputting the ``appliedSettingsMatchStart`` event with ``appliedSettingsMatchStartIsTrue=False`` when appropriate.

 * Set the following event data in your constructor, if necessary:

     * If your CSC has individually versioned subsystems, then call ``self.evt_softwareVersions.set(subsystemVersions=...)``.
-    * If your CSC outputs detailed configuration information (and all configurable CSCs should do that), then call:
+    * If your CSC outputs settings information in additional events beyond ``settingsApplied`` then call:
-      ``self.evt_configurationApplied.set(otherInfo=...)`` with a comma-separated list of the names of those events, each without the ``logevent_`` prefix.
+      ``self.evt_settingsApplied.set(otherSettingsEvents=...)`` with a comma-separated list of the names of those events, without the ``logevent_`` prefix.
-    * Note: for both of these events call ``set`` not ``set_put``, because the parent class adds more information before outputting the event.
+    * Note: for both of these events call ``set`` not ``set_put``, because the parent class adds more information and then outputs the event.

 * Override `BaseCsc.handle_summary_state`  to handle tasks such as: